-Pascale Petit longlisted for The Laurel Prize
+Pascale Petit wins the inaugural Laurel Prize

-The judges are Simon Armitage, Robert Macfarlane and Moniza Alvi.
+The judges were Simon Armitage, Robert Macfarlane and Moniza Alvi.
 The prize will be awarded annually for the best published collection of environmental or nature poetry.
-It is funded by Simon Armitage out of the £5,000 honorarium he receives annually from the Queen, and is run by the Poetry School.
+It is partly funded by Simon Armitage out of the £5,000 honorarium he receives annually from the Queen, and is run by the Poetry School.

 The prize awards £5,000 (1st prize), £2,000 (2nd prize) and £1,000 (3rd prize).
 In addition, this year’s partner the UK’s Areas of Outstanding Natural Beauty (AONBs) are funding a commission for the three winners to write a poem inspired by the AONB closest to their heart.
-The Yorkshire Sculpture park will host a Prize Ceremony with dates to be confirmed due to COVID-19.

 Simon Armitage, Poet Laureate, commented on the 11-strong longlist:

 “Reading these books has been a hugely uplifting and moving experience.
 The strength of the long list is testimony to the way that contemporary poetry is bearing witness to the fragile state of the planet and the importance of engaging with nature through detailed observation and considered language.
 These are collections that explore our deep and complex relationship with the world around us and our actions within it.”

 Fellow judge Robert Macfarlane, poet & nature writer, comments: